 Security champions devote time and effort to the organization’s security goals — beyond what is expected of others.
 This should be acknowledged.
 It can be as simple as an internal announcement, a reference on their business cards, and security “swag.”
 They should be recognized by the security personnel as part of the team.

 Security champions promote security awareness, communicate best practices, and simplify software security for development teams every day.
-By acting as an extension of the security team, they reduce demands on hard-to-find security experts and enable a security program to scale.
+By acting as an extension of the security team, they reduce demands on hard-to-find cyber and physical security experts and enable a security program to scale.

 To learn more about starting or scaling your security champions program, download Building a Bridge to Security Island.